abhiag2018/DeepT/preprocessing/README.md

-# Intro
+# Introduction

 Preprocess/generate input features and training labels for DeepTact.

 To run:
-	sbatch run_deeptact_prep.sh <resume-session-id>
+	`sbatch run_deeptact_prep.sh <resume-session-id>`
-The session-id can be found by running command : *nextflow log*
+The session-id can be found with `nextflow log`.

-# Input Params and Files
+# Input Parameters and Files

-The input file path is specified in the nextflow config file parameters.
+The input file paths are specified in the nextflow config file parameters.
 The input .bam files for DNase/ATAC-seq input are specified separately in a .csv specified in *params.coScore_data*

 # Preprocessing Steps